AlloyXChange/alloyx-smart-contracts-v2/contracts/Readme.md

 AlloyX provides a token with true underlying value and incentivizes decentralized asset management.

 The v2.0 AlloyX smart contracts enable the storage of loan tokens that serve as the underlying assets for the Bronze token (aka DURA).
 As holders of the loan tokens, the AlloyX smart contract will be eligible for reward tokens.
 In the case of Goldfinch this is the GFI.
-The reward tokens server as the underlying assets that support the Silver token (aka CRWN).
+The reward tokens serve as the underlying assets that support the Silver token (aka CRWN).
 Silver tokens will be minted and unlocked via a yet to be developed staking mechanism.

 For a more detailed breakdown of the Bronze (DURA) and Silver (CRWN) tokens refer to this document: https://www.notion.so/DURA-CRWN-bebe39e1bd7244c6b08175638f4c4d7d Included here are some road map items not yet implemented.